Why do people come for lessons?

 The AT was originally developed for the refinement of performance skills.
 However, from very early on, students reported many other remarkable health benefits and some of these were investigated in small studies with encouraging results.
 It is only in the last few years that these have been the subject of larger scientific studies.

-A large, randomised, controlled trial published in the British Medical Journal found that a course of 24 lessons reduced days of chronic low back pain by an astonishing average of 86%, and these results were maintained at a 12 month follow-up.
-Another major study found that just 14 lessons reduced longstanding chronic neck pain by 31%.
+A large, randomised, controlled trial published in the British Medical Journal found that a course of 24 lessons reduced days of chronic low back pain by an astonishing average of 86% (and just 6 lessons by 50%), and that these results were maintained at a 12 month follow-up.
+Another major study found that just 14 lessons reduced longstanding chronic neck pain by 31%, sustained at a 7 month follow-up.
 In addition, several smaller studies have found encouraging evidence that the AT may be similarly helpful for other muscle/joint pain and balance problems and some of these may soon be the subject of larger trials.
 There is also evidence that the AT enhances skills in refined performance, use of the voice, breathing and self-presentation, that it is very helpful in Parkinson's disease, helpful with chronic pain, improves posture and appearance, reduces stress and increases a sense of wellbeing.

 To the extent that poor habits of posture and movement are a factor in the causation and/or continuation of problems, the A.T. is likely to prove beneficial.